Make goods: alternatives and how to avoid landlord disputes

 Seek the help of a tenant representative when negotiating the make good clause

 The Tenant CS team are experienced negotiators.
 We’re familiar with the problems that can arise with commercial make good provisions, leasing documentation and terminology.
-We will make recommendations that increase your savings and reduce your risk.
-Contact us today!
+So we will make recommendations that increase your savings and reduce your risk.

 Read more about why it pays to have a tenant advisor on your side.